Siege of Isfahan (1387)

+The Siege of Isfahan (1387) was part of Timur’s Persian campaigns.
+Timur captured the city from the Muzaffarid dynasty, resulting in heavy casualties and its incorporation into the Timurid Empire.

 Background

-To annex the Muzaffarid kingdom Timur would have to capture its two main cities: Isfahan and Shiraz.
-When in 1387, Timur arrived with his army to Isfahan, It immediately surrendered and so he treated it with relative mercy as he normally did with cities that surrendered.
+To annex the Muzaffarid kingdom, Timur would have to capture its two main cities: Isfahan and Shiraz.
+In 1387, when Timur arrived with his army at Isfahan, it immediately surrendered, and he treated it with relative mercy, as he normally did with cities that surrendered.

 Siege

-Soon after, Isfahan revolted against Timur's taxes by killing the tax collectors and some of Timur's soldiers.
+Soon after, Isfahan revolted against Timur’s taxes by killing the tax collectors and some of his soldiers.
 Timur laid siege to the city and recaptured it with little effort.

 Massacre of citizens

-After restoring his control over the city he ordered the massacre of the citizens who resisted; the death toll was between 70,000 200,000.
-An eye-witness counted more than 28 towers constructed of about 1,500 heads each.
-This has been described as a "systematic use of terror against towns...an integral element of Tamerlane's strategic element" which he viewed as preventing bloodshed by discouraging resistance.
-His massacres were selective and he spared those who were artistic and educated.
-This would later influence the next great Iranian conqueror: Nader Shah.
+After restoring his control over the city, he ordered the massacre of the citizens who had resisted; the death toll has been estimated between 70,000 200,000.

+An eyewitness counted more than 28 towers constructed of about 1,500 heads each.
+This has been described as a “systematic use of terror against towns…an integral element of Tamerlane’s strategic method,” which he viewed as preventing bloodshed by discouraging resistance.
+His massacres were selective, sparing those who were artistic and educated.
+This would later influence the next great Iranian conqueror, Nader Shah.